sukritiguin/movie-app/README.md

 ## Introduction
 The Movie Recommendation System is a sophisticated software application designed to provide users with personalized movie recommendations based on their preferences and selected movies.
-This release documentation outlines the key features, updates, bug fixes, and known issues associated with the latest version of the system.

 ## Release Information
 **Version:** 1.0.0